 It is a privilege to ride a motorcycle on the public roads and highways (not a right).
 While this means of travel is not for everyone, there are many citizens that love their motorcycles.
-This is America and we all have the right to be happy, as long as we do it responsibly.
+This is America and you all have the right to be happy, as long as we do it responsibly.

 The law does not actually say you must have insurance.
 What it says is you must prove financial responsibility.
 Most people do this by purchasing liability insurance.
 However, there are other ways to secure your financial responsibility with the state.
 They are:

 - File a surety bond with the county clerk.
 The bond must list two people that own real property in the state of Texas.